KnowledgeGarden/vcore-todo/README.md

 For now, cd to <code>src/main/app</code> and execute these:
 - <code>npm install</code>
 - <code>npm run build</code>
+### Database
+In the file <code>sql/readme.txt</code> you will find instructions for installing the database on PostgreSQL
 ### Building Java
 In the root directory (where <code>pom.xml</code> is)
 - mvn clean install exec:java